mysterious1der/router-pings/README.md

 # Healthchecks.io Client for OpenWrt and GL.iNet

-A lightweight [Healthchecks.io](https://healthchecks.io/) heartbeat monitoring client for OpenWrt routers, with optional LuCI web interface.
+A lightweight [Healthchecks.io](https://healthchecks.io/) heartbeat monitoring client for OpenWrt and GL.iNet routers, with optional LuCI web interface.

 ## Features